higginsmt/wdi_11_rails_haml_demo/README.md

 Set Haml up in your Rails app and Sublime
 * gem install haml on your command line or..
-* add gem 'haml' to your Gemfile
+* add gem 'haml-rails' to your Gemfile
 * package install haml for syntax highlighting

 Useful online tools